Defining symmetry sector(s)

 Rotational symmetry of space

 Rotational symmetry is a symmetry where the system is invariant under discrete rotations in space.
-For a system where the rotation operator $\hat{R}$ has period $T_R$ (i.e. $\hat{R}^{T_R} = \hat{I}$), the representative state $\vert a(r) \rangle$ with rotation quantum number $r$ is constructed as follows:
+For a system where the rotation operator $\hat{R}$ has period $T_R$ (i.e. $\hat{R}^{T_R} = \hat{I}$), the representative state with rotation quantum number $q$ is constructed as

-\[\vert a(r) \rangle = \frac{1}{\sqrt{N_a}} \sum_{l=0}^{T_R-1} e^{-i 2\pi r l / T_R} \hat{R}^l \vert a \rangle\]
+\[\vert a(q) \rangle = \frac{1}{\sqrt{N_a}} \sum_{l=0}^{T_R-1} e^{-i 2\pi q l / T_R}\,\phi_{R^l}(a)\,\hat{R}^l \vert a \rangle\,,\]

-where $N_a$ is the normalization factor, $r \in \{0, 1, \ldots, T_R - 1\}$ is the rotation quantum number, and $l$ is the summation index.
-The rotation operator $\hat{R}$ acts on the representative state $\vert a(r) \rangle$ as an eigenstate:
+where $N_a$ is the normalization factor, $q \in \{0, 1, \ldots, T_R - 1\}$ is the rotation quantum number, and $\phi_{R^l}(a)$ is the phase associated with applying the rotation operator $\hat{R}^l$ to the state $\vert a \rangle$.
+For bosonic and spin DoF-objects this phase is often trivial, while for fermionic DoF-objects it may be state-dependent.

-\[\hat{R} \vert a(r) \rangle = e^{i 2\pi r / T_R} \vert a(r) \rangle\]
+\[\hat{R} \vert a(q) \rangle = e^{i 2\pi q / T_R} \vert a(q) \rangle\,.\]

 You can define a rotational symmetry group using the sym function and the Rotational type.
 The permutation supplied to Rotational should encode the action of $\hat{R}$ on site indices: